Is granite scratch proof?

 How long will my appointments take?

 Once we receive a deposit, we can schedule you for a templating appointment.
 Templating appointment usually last about an hour, depending on the size of the project.
 When templating an entire house, the appointment can last anywhere from 1 – 3 hours.
 Small projects such as a bathroom vanity may take less than an hour.
 When it comes to install, these appointments will usually take a few hours.
-Again, it depends on the size and scope of the project, but its safe to set aside half a day for an install appointment.
+Again, it depends on the size and scope of the project, but it’s safe to set aside half a day for an install appointment.
 Please take into consideration other aspects of the install appointment, such as removal and disposal of your existing countertop, as this can lengthen an installation appointment.

 What are the differences in the levels?

-They are levels to both natural and engineered stone.
+There are levels to both natural and engineered stone.
 While these levels do not correlate to quality, they do correspond to price.
 Often more exotic or intricate patterns in the stone are labeled as higher levels.
 When discussing pricing with sales staff, the lower the level the lower the price.
 Level 1 Granite or Quartz does NOT mean it is a lower quality or less durable material.
 We have close to a dozen different Level 1 Granite colors that look beautiful in homes, without breaking the bank!
-Please note that Marble Granite World uses numeric levels, while some of our suppliers use a letter based system.
+Please note that Marble Granite World uses numeric levels, while some of our suppliers use a letter-based system.
 Make sure that you discussing budget with both your sales representative and supplier representative when shopping.